WindLeaky/smallplugin1/README.md

 # smallplugin1
-Minecraft plugin to change your prefix/suffix in the tablist via a command
+### Minecraft plugin to change your prefix/suffix in the tablist via a command.